google/differential-privacy/README.md

 Differential privacy requires some bound on maximum number of contributions each user can make to a single aggregation.
-The DP building block libraries don't perform such bounding: their implementation assumes that each user contributes only a single row to each partition.
-It neither verifies nor enforces this; it is the caller's responsibility to pre-process data to enforce this bound.
+The DP building block libraries don't perform such bounding: their implementation assumes that each user contributes only a fixed number of rows to each partition.
+That number can be configured by the user.
+The library neither verifies nor enforces this limit; it is the caller's responsibility to pre-process data to enforce this.

 We chose not to implement this step at the DP building block level because it requires some *global* operation over the data: group by user, and aggregate or